Persistence & recovery

 - App-level state (

-workspaces/{id}/workspace.{timestamp}.json) — workspace metadata, the list of rooms, each room's mosaic tree, every pane's snapshot (type, cwd, scrollback, session IDs, editor buffer state, browser URL and history, per-note viewport state for notepad panes). - Configuration (
+workspaces/{id}/workspace.{timestamp}.json) — project metadata, the list of rooms, each room's mosaic tree, every pane's snapshot (type, cwd, scrollback, session IDs, editor buffer state, browser URL and history, per-note viewport state for notepad panes). - Configuration (

 config.json) — theme, keybinding overrides, terminal and markdown editor settings, telemetry preferences, LSP overrides, worktree defaults. - Tasks and runs (